cyverse-archive/DE/services/api/endpoints/comments.md

 Delegates to metadata: `POST /filesystem/entry/{entry-id}/comments`

-This endpoint allows an authenticated user to post a comment on any app, accessible file, or accessible folder.
-`{app-id}` is the UUID of the app being commented on.
-`{entry-id}` is the UUID of the file or folder being commented on.
+This endpoint allows an authenticated user to post a comment on any app, accessible file, or accessible folder. `{app-id}` is the UUID of the app being commented on. `{entry-id}` is the UUID of the file or folder being commented on.

 These endpoints forward requests to their corresponding metadata service endpoints.
 Please see the metadata documentation for more information.

 ### Request

-A request to this endpoint requires no parameters beyond the `proxyToken` authentication parameter.
+A request to this endpoint requires no parameters.
 The user that owns the comment is determined from the authentication.
-Any additional parameters will be ignored.
+Any query parameters will be ignored.

 ### Response